How to Conduct a Win/Loss Interview

 2. Be clear about the incentive: Make sure you know what kind of incentive the participant is expecting (Amazon Gift Card, donation to the charity of their choice, etc), and that you can explain how exactly they’ll receive that incentive.
 You don’t need to explain these details until the end of the call, but the participant will be expecting this information once the call is finished.

 3. Conduct the interview alone.
 There’s a temptation to add teammates to a call because they’ll often come up to you and ask if they can join.
-When this request comes in occurs it’s very easy to drift into a response like “sure, you’re welcome to join the call”.
-Allowing additional people into the call is almost always a mistake. some text
+When this request comes in it’s very easy to drift into a response like “sure, you’re welcome to join the call”.
+Allowing additional people into the call is almost always a mistake.

 1. Group dynamic: If you have more than one interviewer it automatically creates more of a ‘group-dynamic’ on the call, making it feel a bit more formal, and causing the participant to be a little less free with their answers.
 It also causes the interviewers to be overly conscientious about their questions, since their colleague (or worse, boss) is on the call with them.
 Introducing these types of variables into a Win/Loss interview always degrade the quality of the data you’ll receive.